-All students will enter/leave the Middle/High School using Door A (the front doors), or if arriving/departing by school bus they will be using Door G. Students arriving or returning to school after 8:03 must check in at the middle/high school office.
-If you become ill or otherwise must leave during the day, check out at the office.
-Don't forget that the law requires the school to obtain permission from your parent/guardian.
-Leaving school without permission is considered skipping class and you will be marked unexcused/truant.
+All students will enter/leave the Middle/High School using Door A (the front doors), or if arriving/departing by school bus they will be using Door G. Students arriving or returning to school after the start of the school day must check in at the middle/high school office.
+If students become ill or otherwise must leave during the day, they need to check out at the office.
+The law requires the school to obtain permission from a parent/guardian.
+Leaving school without permission is considered skipping class and the student will be marked unexcused/truant.